 MCP Tools Reference¶

-The Mention MCP server exposes six tools.
-This page documents each one — its inputs, what it returns, and when an agent should prefer it.
+The Mention MCP server exposes seven tools.
+This page documents each one — its inputs, what it returns, and when an Agent should prefer it.
 For setup, see MCP Server Overview.

 - Discover Audiences with